 “Employer” means the employer who pays the Employee.

 “Adviser” means the professional adviser who has provided the Employee with Pension Advice.

-“Pension Advice Vouchers” and “Vouchers” means the electronic pension advice cash vouchers which may be requested by an Employee in order to reimburse the Employee for the cost of Pension Advice they have received.
+“Pension Advice Vouchers” and “Vouchers” means the electronic pension advice cash vouchers available through the Pension Advice Vouchers scheme operated by the Contractor which may be used to reimburse the Employee for the cost of pension advice they have received.

 “Pension Advice” and “Advice” means the provision of information, guidance or advice relating to a person’s pension arrangements as defined by HMRC’s Employment Income Manual, section EIM21803.